hsha0/laneDetection/README.md

 # Lane Detection - CIS 581 Final Project
 Lejun Jiang, Han Shao, Ying Yang

+## Dataset
+For this project, we use TuSimple Benchmark Dataset.

+Link to the dataset: https://github.com/TuSimple/tusimple-benchmark/issues/3

+The test images are from test_set.zip, and the ground truth of those test images is stored in test_label.json.

 ## Edge Detection
 You can use either your own PC/laptop or Colab.